meetings/gearsloth/README.md

     (gearman function `delayedJobDone`).
 The field `.id` that identifies a task must be passed to the ejector unchanged.

+#### Default controller

+TODO: description

+As with injectors and runners the controllers use Gearman worker API to recieve tasks for execution.
+When submitting a task for execution to the final worker the controllers act as clients and use the Geaman client API.
+Finally, when a task is done and must be removed from the database the controllers act again as clients and submit a request for work to the ejectors as `delayedJobDone`.
+All communication to and from the Gearman job servers is accomplished by instantiating multiple clients and workers, one to each server, from the gearman-coffee package.

 ### Ejector

 Ejectors are responsible for removing a task from the database.
 They register a function named `delayedJobDone` to Gearman job servers.
 The function must be called with a string parseable to a task JSON object and contain a valid identifier (see [task format specification](#task-format-specification)).
 Ejectors, upon recieving a task, will call the database adapter function `completeTask` which then removes the task from the database IF it contained a valid identifier.

-Currently if the system is setup to use the `sqlite` adapter the ejector(s) (in fact the whole Gearsloth stack) need to be running in the same filesystem as the database is saved to a file and is not accessible directly through a network.
+Currently if the system is setup to use the `sqlite` adapter the ejector(s) (in fact the whole Gearsloth stack) need to be running on the same filesystem as the database is saved to a file and is not accessible directly through a network.
 This does not apply to a properly configured `mysql` adapter since it is by default network accessed.

 The Gearsloth system will likely fail if it is setup to use separate databases which are not accessible from all components: it is possibile that a task extracted from database A will have the same identifier as a task extraced from database B and that the `ejector` that recieves the task for removal will be connected to database B and thus removes the wrong task.
 It is highly recommended that the system is setup to use mysql-databases if more than one database is required.

+As with the other components the ejectors use multiple instances of workers from the gearman-coffee package, again one per job server, for communication to multiple job servers.

 ## Configuration